plainblack/webgui/www/extras/tinymce/jscripts/tiny_mce/plugins/table/readme.txt

   mceTableInsertColBefore   Inserts a column before the current cursor location. mceTableInsertColAfter    Inserts a column after the current cursor location. mceTableDeleteCol         Deletes the column at the current cursor location.

+Options:
+ table_color_fields         If set to true, tables dialogs will have color fields.